Hotels around Scafell Pike

 Scafell Pike Campsites

-For those on a budget, or those who believe a good Scafell Pike walk should be rewarded by a freezing night under canvas, there are a number of well organised and inexpensive Scafell Pike campsites.
+For those on a budget, or those who believe a good Scafell Pike walk should be rewarded by a freezing night under canvas, there are a number of well organised and inexpensive campsites near Scafell Pike.

-Most of them do not have web sites, so we have listed them in our directory to find them easily.
-It is advisable to ring in advance to book you place – particularly on bank holiday weekends, the spring and autumn equinox and Midsummer’s Night.
+Most of them do not have websites, so we have listed them in our directory to find them easily.
+It is advisable to ring in advance to book your place – particularly on bank holiday weekends, the spring and autumn equinox and Midsummer’s Night.